Will Leo Cussen continue to run PLT courses throughout COVID-19?

 Yes, you can currently complete the entire Leo Cussen Graduate Diploma in Legal Practice online, including the Leo Cussen Work Experience Module as a replacement to the work placement component.

-How can I complete my placement with the COVID-19 safety measures in place?
+How can I complete my legal work placement with the COVID-19 safety measures in place?

-You have the option to complete an online placement program.
+You have the option to complete an online legal placement program.